What is a sales microsite? What a sales microsite is — and when it beats a deck or a PDF

 Analytics that change the follow-up conversation

 Knowing that the CTO spent 12 minutes on the security section and forwarded the link to three colleagues is not vanity data — it tells the sales rep exactly where to focus the next call.
-Great sales microsites are built with the follow-up conversation in mind.
+Great sales microsites are built with the follow-up conversation.

 Access controls that match the deal sensitivity